-Dated: Date of Delivery Due: As shown on inside cover page

-Tax Status

-In the opinion of Bond Counsel and subject to the qualifications described in this official statement, interest on the Bonds is not includable in gross income for federal income tax purposes, and is exempt from current State of North Carolina income taxes.
+Dated: Date of Delivery Due: As shown on inside cover page Tax Status In the opinion of Bond Counsel and subject to the qualifications described in this Official Statement, interest on the Bonds is not includable in gross income for federal income tax purposes, and is exempt from current State of North Carolina income taxes.
 See "TAX TREATMENT" herein for additional information regarding tax consequences arising from ownership or receipt of interest on the Bonds, including information regarding the application of federal alternative minimum tax provisions to the Bonds and certain other federal, State and local tax consequences.
-The Town has not designated the Bonds as "qualified tax-exempt obligations" for federal income tax purposes.
+The Town has not designated any of the Bonds as "qualified tax-exempt obligations" for federal income tax purposes.
 Redemption The Bonds are subject to optional redemption prior to maturity at the times and price set forth herein.
 Security The Bonds constitute general obligations of the Town, secured by a pledge of the faith and credit and taxing power of the Town.

-Interest Payment Dates April 1 and October 1, commencing October 1, 2021.
+Interest Payment Dates February 1 and August 1, commencing August 1, 2025.
 Denominations \$5,000 or any integral multiple thereof.
+Expected Closing/Settlement June 24, 2025.
+Bond Counsel Sanford Holshouser LLP, Carrboro, North Carolina.
+Financial Advisor Davenport & Company LLC, Charlotte, North Carolina.
+Sale Date June 3, 2025.
+Pursuant to sealed bids in accordance with the Notice of Sale.
+Sale of Bonds sold nor may offers to buy be accepted not be